beancount/beancount/README.rst

   https://beancount.github.io/docs/

-Documentation authoring happens on Google Docs, where you can contribute by requesting acces or commenting on individual documents.
+Documentation authoring happens on Google Docs, where you can contribute by requesting access or commenting on individual documents.
 An index of all source documents is available here:

   http://furius.ca/beancount/doc/index